 Eternal glory in heaven with God was the gift he knew that God had given him to share with those who would listen, and give it he did, no matter the personal cost.

-In 1 Timothy 6:5-6, Paul tells Timothy to withdraw from men of corrupt minds who suppose that godliness equals material wealth.
+In 1 Timothy 6:5-6 (only in the KJV), Paul tells Timothy to withdraw from men of corrupt minds who suppose that godliness equals material wealth.

 How many churches in the United States are filled with proud, wealthy men, who have far too much respect and influence from church leaders and parishioners, simply because they are successful businessmen?
 When one is wealthy, character and godliness are often presumed, while in reality, families, business partners, and Jesus Christ are frequently trampled under foot as the wealth and reputation of these men grow like terminal cancer.
 Their gospel of materialism spreads further and deeper into the church, and many hearts are drawn away from the things of Jesus to the temporary things of this world by these enticing lies.
 This is a foolish and wicked practice, which opens the door to heresy in the church by allowing in false doctrines, which appease the rich and bring in new attendees who hopefully become eager donors.